tilt-dev/tilt/internal/README.md

 ### Examples

-Almost everything in Tilt is implmented as a subscriber that fires actions.
+Almost everything in Tilt is implemented as a subscriber that fires actions.

 - **The pod log manager.** On each `OnChange`, the pod log manager looks for new pods that Tilt knows about.
 If a new pod appears, the log manager